neondatabase/website/content/docs/introduction/about.md

 ## More Neon features

 For an overview of all the features that Neon supports, including security features, visit [Detailed Plan Comparison](https://neon.tech/pricing#plans) on the [Neon Pricing](https://neon.tech/pricing) page.

+## We are open source

+Neon is not the first to offer separation of storage and compute for Postgres.
+AWS Aurora is probably the most famous example; however, it is proprietary and tied to AWS’s internal infrastructure.

+We think we have an opportunity to define the standard for cloud Postgres.
+We carefully designed our storage focusing on cloud independence, performance, manageability, DevX, and cost.
+We chose the most permissive open source license, Apache 2.0, and invited the world to participate.
+You can already build and run your own fully-featured instance of Neon.

 ## Who should use Neon?